-Here’s what we have learned about social media engagement tricks, and here’s what you can do in order to stay connected with your audience on Instagram, while enabling better discovery and creating your brand!
+Here’s what we have learned about social media engagement tricks, and here’s what you can do in order to stay connected with your audience on Instagram, while enabling better discovery and creating your brand.

 Your audience is following you because they want to learn more about you, your talents and your brand (if you are creating one, either a personal brand or a business of your services).
 That’s why we made an “About Us” page on our website!

 We’ve found that we get varying engagement based on different types of photos and content we share.
 Photos of us together get the most engagement, and photos of coffee, food or mountains (with no people or human figures) get less.

 We’ve found, over time, that this is because people love people.
-Similarly, we get the most hits to our blog when we share some expert advice we have, whether it has to do with photography, remote work and travel or packing lists.
+Similarly, we get the most hits to our blog when we share some expert advice we have, whether it has to do with photography, remote work and travel or remote work packing lists.

 Find out what makes your audience interact with your Instagram, through posts or stories, and keep doing it!
 If your audience comments the most when you show one of your baking secrets, then do it again!
 If your audience answers the questions box the most when you ask for help on making a decision, do it again!
 This helps everyone feel connected and valued.